sara-nl/spicercourse/conclusion.md

 Please fill in the survey [here](https://forms.gle/J4K4eMMMj2WSHKtZ6).
 It will take you less than 5 minutes but help us a lot!

 <!---![Spider poster](/images/Spider_poster.png)>

+# Want to know more about Spider?

+You may visit our documentatin page at http://doc.spider.surfsara.nl/en/latest/Pages/about.html.
+You can always contact us via email to helpdesk@surfsara.nl with any questions about the Spider platform or any other SURFsara services.